How difficult is the Mera Peak and Amphu Lapcha Pass High Altitude Trekking?

 - Read our reviews received for the Mera Peak and Amphu Lapcha Pass trek where our overall holiday rating is 100%.

 - In our itinerary, we have included two rest and acclimatization days.
-These extra days will help you acclimatize to the high altitudes and also increases chances of completing the traverse in case of any delays flying from Kathmandu to Lukla or Lukla to Kathmandu.
+These extra days will help you acclimatize to the high altitudes and also increase the chances of completing the traverse in case of any delays flying from Kathmandu to Lukla or Lukla to Kathmandu.

 - We use high-quality tents for the Mera Peak and Amphu Lapcha Pass trek.
 These are two-man domed tents with plenty of space for two people sharing plus gear.